 - The American Society of Safety Professionals (ASSP) also has a COVID-19 resource center.

-Check back here for updates to this map after midday, Monday through Friday Eastern time (the map will not be updated on weekends), for the foreseeable future.
+Check back here for updates to this map on Mondays and Thursdays for the foreseeable future; note the time stamp in the graphic that indicates when the map was last updated.
 Thank you, and stay safe!
-(Editor’s Note: The map will not be updated on Labor Day, Monday, September 7.)
+(Editor’s Note: The map will not be updated on the following Thursdays: November 26, December 24, and December 31.)

 Data source: Johns Hopkins University & Medicine’s Coronavirus Resource Center, which pulls data from WHO, CDC, ECDC, NHC, DXY, and local media reports